 The answer is always the same: one sister.
 But whispering in the background are the ghosts of the other two answers that come to mind (and the reasons why I can't give them).

-In the aftermath of my brother’s death, I waded through screeds of information on suicide, compulsively searching for I-don’t-quite-know-what.
+In the aftermath of my brother’s death, I waded through reams of information on suicide, compulsively searching for I-don’t-quite-know-what.
 Answers?
 Confirmation?
 Connection?
 Where were the siblings?
 Where were the others like me?

-When I began to research sibling suicide myself, many years later, I realised just how little has been written about us.
-Just ten academic studies have ever been dedicated exclusively to the experience of sibling suicide (and one is my own).
+When I began to research sibling suicide myself, many years later, I realized just how little has been written about us.
+Just 10 academic studies have ever been dedicated exclusively to the experience of sibling suicide (and one is my own).

 Here’s what has been found so far about the experience of living through a sibling’s suicide: